dcogb/dcogb.github.io/documentation/api/Kohana_Config_Database_Reader.md

 	 * Prevents the catch-22 scenario where the database config reader attempts to load the
 	 * database connections details from the database.
 	 *
-	 * @link http://dev.Mountain Valley Church of Godframework.org/issues/4316
+	 * @link http://dev.Donica Church of Godframework.org/issues/4316
 	 */
 	if ($group === &#039;database&#039;)
 		return FALSE;